Future Energy Park

 City of Calgary – Land Use Redesignation and Development Permit

-The City of Calgary approved the land use redesignation for the Future Energy Park on January 17, 2023, granting approval of an Industrial Direct Control District allowing for the production of biofuels, dry distilled grain, and the capture of CO2.
-The development permit application is currently under review with the City of Calgary.
+The City of Calgary approved the land use redesignation for the Future Energy Park on January 17, 2023, and granted the development permit at the end of 2024.

 Alberta Utilities Commission

-The Alberta Utilities Commission (AUC) is responsible for the review and approval of the proposed cogeneration plant.
 On July 12, 2023, the AUC granted approval to the Future Energy Park Inc., to construct and operate the cogeneration plant.
-Further information on their regulatory process can be found at www.auc.ab.ca or by contacting our Project team.

 Alberta Energy Regulator